Higher education in Portugal: History of the polytechnic subsector

-The 19th century – the industrialization era – created the need for new education programs in the country, the "industrial studies".
+The 19th century – the industrialization er,– created the need for new education programs in the country, "industrial studies".
 In 1837, the Escola Politécnica (Polytechnic School) in Lisbon and the Academia Politécnica (Polytechnic Academy) in Porto were opened.
 They were university higher learning institutions conferring academic degrees, fully focused on the sciences, mathematics, and engineering.
 Apart from sharing the name, they were not related to the polytechnic subsystem which has existed in Portugal since the 1970s, or to any current institution belonging to it.

 The label and legal statute of University had been reserved for exclusive use by the University of Coimbra, but with the Republican revolution in 1911, two new universities were founded.
 The Escola Politécnica and Academia Politécnica were the core from which the sciences and engineering faculties, respectively, of the new universities of Lisbon and Porto emerged.